 Most cooking problems often are caused by little things you can find and fix without tools of any kind.
 Check the lists below and on the next page before calling for assistance or service.
-If you still need help, see "Requesting Assistance or Service" on page 50.
+If you still need help, see "Requesting Assistance or Service" on pages 54 and 55.